|Name||Beryl Anthony Lower Ouachita WMA|

 Six deer, no more than two bucks, which may include:

-• Four does with muzzleloader and modern gun combined.
+- Six does with archery, muzzleloader and modern gun combined.

-- Only Arkansas-approved nontoxic shot must be possessed and used while hunting small game with shotguns.
+- Only Arkansas-approved non-toxic shot may be possessed and used while hunting small game with shotguns.

 - Nonresidents need a Nonresident Wildlife Management Area Waterfowl Hunting Permit to hunt waterfowl.